|Sodium was discovered by Humphry Davy

-- Sodium is a member of alkali metal family with lithium and potassium.
-Being one of the two elements in our table salt is it’s the biggest claim to fame.
+- Sodium is a member of the alkali metal family with lithium and potassium.
+Being one of the two elements in our table salt is its the biggest claim to fame.

-- We get sodium chloride (NaCl) when sodium bonds with chlorine (Cl).
+- Sodium chloride is obtained by the reaction of sodium with chlorine.
 It is also used as a salt in fertilizers.

-- When metallic sodium is exposed to air, it loses its silver appearance and develops an opaque gray color layer which is a coating of sodium oxide.
+- When metallic sodium is exposed to air, it loses its silver appearance and develops an opaque grey colour layer which is a coating of sodium oxide.
 Sodium does not react with nitrogen even at very high temperatures but reacts with ammonia to form sodium amide.

 - Sodium reacts with hydrogen above 200ºC to form sodium hydride.
 It also reacts with various metallic halides to form sodium chloride and the metal.